 A. Reporting to the College

-Making a report to the College does not require participation in any subsequent College proceedings, nor is a report required in order for a Student to receive support or remedial measures.
-Individuals are encouraged to report Sexual Misconduct Violations by contacting the Title IX Coordinator or the Title IX Deputy Coordinator for Students:
+Making a report to the College does not require participation in any subsequent College proceedings, nor is a report required in order for a student to receive support or remedial measures.
+Individuals are encouraged to report sexual misconduct violations by contacting the Title IX coordinator or the deputy Title IX coordinator:

 B. Reporting to the Police

-- Hampshire College Campus Police can be reached by dialing “5555” (for emergencies) or 413.559.5424 (for non-emergencies).
-Students seeking medical attention at Hampshire College Health Services can ask that Police be called on their behalf.
+- Hampshire College Campus Safety can be reached by dialing “5555” (for emergencies) or 413.559.5424 (for non-emergencies).
+Students seeking medical attention at Hampshire College Health Services can ask that police be called on their behalf.